scality/eve/doc/source/relnotes.rst

 - Improve long step names cut to take interpolates into account.
 (EVE-698)
 - Hide env vars in bootstrap steps.
 (EVE-649)
-- properly mark `GetArtifactsFromStage` step as failed when the curl request failed.
+- Properly mark `GetArtifactsFromStage` step as failed when the curl request failed.
 (EVE-715)